trodar/GoodShop/README.md

 Then fork this repo, make it better and don't forget give a STAR.

-## The basis was to take a freelance project (I'm not selected candidate)
+## The basis was to take a freelance project

 <p>
 <img align="center" src="misc/Task_Freelance.png" width="1200" height="550"/>